Warrenheip: Colonial era and the Victorian Gold Rush

+If’s they played any football in 1927-1936 in 1937-1938 they played in the Bungaree football association they folded in 1939.

 Modern history

 As Ballarat expanded eastward during the 1980s, the junction of the Western Highway became a location for light industry.
-Today the industry dominates Warrenheip and continues to expand with the development of business parks.
+Today industry dominates Warrenheip and continues to expand with the development of business parks.
 Residential Warrenheip consists mainly of large semi-rural blocks.